Conflux-Chain/conflux-documentation/docs/general/faq/community-faqs.md

 ### How to view the actual fee deducted for each transaction?

 Check the gasFee in the transaction receipt.

-### ConfluxPortal 0.5.6, transferring CFX between wallet accounts, it's been hours and it's still pending.
-What to do?

-If the balance is sufficient, you can try resetting the portal.
-Usually, it's because the nonce is messed up.

 ### Is the epochHeight in Transaction the same as the epochNumber in TransactionReceipt?